Detecting and tracking drift in quantum information processors: Drift characterization using time-series data

-{\bf Hypothesis testing of the power spectra.} Here we explain how to calculate the power significance threshold.
+Here we use the statistical model developed above to calculate the power significance threshold.
 We argued above that $\tilde{Z}_{c,\omega}^2$ can be modeled as a $\chi^2_1$ random variable under the null hypothesis that $\tilde{p}_{c,\omega} = 0$ (up to minor caveats).
-So if we are only testing a single circuit $c$ and frequency $\omega$, then the $\alpha$-significance power threshold is simply $\mathsf{CDF}^{-1}_1(1-\alpha)$, where $\mathsf{CDF}_{k}$ denotes the cumulative distribution function for the $\chi^2_k$ distribution.
-However, we test every circuit at every frequency (except $\omega=0$), and we also test the average power spectrum.
-To maintain strong control of the FWER with a global significance of $\alpha$ in this set of $(N-1)(C+1)$ tests, we use a Bonferroni correction.
+So if we are only testing a single circuit $c$ and a single frequency $\omega$, then the $\alpha$-significance power threshold is simply

+where $\mathsf{CDF}_{k}$ denotes the cumulative distribution function for the $\chi^2_k$ distribution.
+However, we test every circuit at every non-zero frequency, and we also test the average power spectrum.
+So, to maintain strong control of the FWER with a global significance of $\alpha$ in this set of $(N-1)(C+1)$ tests, we use a Bonferroni correction.
 In general, this means setting the local significance of the test on circuit $c$ at frequency $\omega$ to $w_{c,\omega}\alpha$, and setting the local significance of the test on the average power spectrum at frequency $\omega$ to $w_{\omega}\alpha$ for some non-negative weightings $w_{c,\omega}$ and $w_{\omega}$ satisfying $\sum_{\omega}(w_{\omega}+\sum_{c}w_{c,\omega})=1$.
-The weightings can be optimized for different usages.
-A 1-parameter subclass of weightings that contains reasonable weighting choices for many circumstances is given by $w_{c, \omega} = (1-w)/(C(N-1))$ and $w_{\omega} = w/(N-1)$ for some weighting factor $\omega$.
+The test weightings can be optimized for different usages.

+Often it is equally important to identify any drift at every frequency and in every circuit.
+A one-parameter subclass of weightings that is useful under this circumstance is given by $w_{c, \omega} = (1-w)/(C(N-1))$ and $w_{\omega} = w/(N-1)$ for some weighting factor $w$.
 This choice of weightings results in a single $\omega$-independent significance threshold for the power in the individual power spectra for the $C$ circuits of

 and an $\omega$-independent significance threshold for the power in the averaged spectrum of